TrellixVulnTeam/hither_U4DF/doc/reference.md

 ### How to run jobs in parallel

 (What about dask?
-How is hither2 different, why needed?)
+How is hither different, why needed?)

 For example, parallel job handler -- run multiple jobs in parallel

 ### How to use a remote compute resource

-### How to run a hither2 compute resource server
+### How to run a hither compute resource server

 ### Job handlers